DylSmh/discourse/docs/INSTALL-cloud.md

-**Set up Discourse in the cloud in under 30 minutes** with zero knowledge of Rails or Linux shell.
+**Set up BayForum in the cloud in under 30 minutes** with zero knowledge of Rails or Linux shell.
 One example is [DigitalOcean][do], but these steps will work on any **Docker-compatible** cloud provider or local server.

 >  🔔 Don't have 30 minutes to set this up?
-For a flat one-time fee of $99, the community can install Discourse in the cloud for you.
+For a flat one-time fee of $99, the community can install BayForum in the cloud for you.
 [Click here to purchase a self-supported community install](https://www.literatecomputing.com/product/discourse-install/).

 ### Create New Cloud Server